MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     server local_server <backend container name or ip>:<backend contianer internel port> check server local_server backend_service:80 check

-## haproxy backend configuration tips.. or communication from localhost to docker container and from docker container to other docker contianer..
+#### Haproxy backend configuration tips.. or communication from localhost to docker container and from docker container to other docker contianer..

       Accessing Containers with HAProxy